offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Core Language/Variables/Rvalue References_TOPIC (refresher)
 ```

-A reference wrapper is a wrapper that holds a reference to an object.
+`std::reference_wrapper` is a wrapper that holds a reference to an object.
 This is important because, in C++, you can't have a reference to a reference like you can have a pointer to a pointer.
 References, from a usage perspective, are treated as if they're the direct object themselves.

 ```c++
 int ** x { ... };                                             // OK:  x is a pointer to a pointer to a n integer